PeachGB/Axioma/README.md

 Teorema is a functional programming language based on diverse mathematical notation and lamda calculus.
 The intended final product aims to look like a fusion between Haskell and some [array programming languages like APL](https://en.wikipedia.org/wiki/APL_(programming_language))
+Teorema uses only symbols and symbol combinations, except for Function names(not implemented).
+## Build
+as this is a rust program you can use cargo to compile the program you just run it with an arg for the path of the textfile of the program, for now it can be any extention you want
 ## Milestones

 - [ ] Turing Complete